I spent the next three days driving north from Maryland to Connecticut. The first part of my trip was along Maryland's so-called

 Mark Twain's house, which is on the west side of town.
-In most places around the world, as you probably know, a red stop light means "Stop."
+In most parts of the world, as you may know, a red stop light means "Stop."

 Apparently in Hartford, Connecticut, though, and based on how some of the locals there drive, a red stop light means "Pause (but only if you

 want)."
-And it's O.K to double- and triple-park on a busy street in Hartford -- no problem.
+And it's O.K. to double- and even triple-park on a busy street in Hartford – no problem.
 Oh, and blasting your horn at merging

 traffic on the freeway, which happened to me here, is also acceptable.
-Yep, I was definitely in the Northeast.
+Yep, this was definitely the Northeast.

 From these and other unnerving experiences, I found it ironic that Hartford is known as the "Insurance Capital of America."

-Or maybe drivers like this is why Hartford is the Insurance Capital?
+Or maybe these drivers are WHY Hartford is the Insurance Capital of America.
 Either way, and Mark Twain's house notwithstanding, I was glad to

 leave Hartford.
-And some people wonder why I like the west so much.
+Jeez, some people wonder why I like the west so much.

 Above: Major General Israel Putnam during the Revolutionary War.

-After Hartford, things mellowed out as I headed to eastern Connecticut and Rhode Island, where I enjoyed visiting the homes of two of my ancestors,
+Things mellowed out after Hartford as I headed through eastern Connecticut and Rhode Island, where I enjoyed visiting the homes of two of my ancestors,